What is Aerotoxic Syndrome?

 However, on some aircraft types crews report that they experience fumes to some degree on every flight and as the definition of “fume event” is not agreed upon, it makes it impossible to give a true figure.

 How can I tell if cabin air is contaminated?

 Slight leakage of oil into the cabin may be detected by smell (descriptions such as ‘sweaty socks’, ‘wet dog’, ‘vomit’, ‘sweet oily smell’ have been used).
 Background levels of contamination may not be detectable by smell.
 If a “fume event” occurs bluish haze or smoke in the cabin may be visible.
 Only visible smoke is officially reported in the flight log, leading to under-reporting of the actual frequency.

 There are no chemical sensors in modern jet aircraft.
 The noses of the aircrew are the only detectors at the moment.

 By “normal” we mean slight (relative to a fume event) but significant contamination.
 The degree of contamination depends on jet engine type and how recently it was serviced, among other factors.
 There are few reliable measurements but based on what has been done we estimate that about a quarter of flights suffer slight but significant contamination.
 It is important to remember that this contamination might be continuous throughout a flight; hence the total exposure might end up as much as after a brief fume event.

-Fume events also deposit substantial residues on all the interior surfaces of the cabin.
-These residues then slowly desorb, adding to what is coming directly from the engines.
+Swab-testing confirms that fume events also deposit substantial residues on all the interior surfaces of the cabin, including the skin of those aboard.

 Symptoms may be acute, i.e. for a short time or chronic, i.e. long-lasting.